MicrosoftDocs/azure-docs/articles/active-directory/b2b/one-time-passcode.md

 # Use one-time passcodes to authenticate B2B guest users

-The one-time passcode feature authenticates B2B guest users when they can't be authenticated through other means like Google federation, Azure AD, or Microsoft account (MSA).
-With the one-time passcode feature, the guest user receives a temporary code via email when they redeem an invitation or access a shared resource.
+The one-time passcode feature authenticates B2B guest users when they can't be authenticated through other means like Google federation, Azure AD, or a Microsoft account (MSA).
+With one-time passcode authentication, there's no need to create a Microsoft account.
+When the guest user redeems an invitation or accesses a shared resource, they can request a temporary code, which is sent to their email address.
 Then they enter this code to continue signing in.

 This feature is currently available for preview (see [Opting in to the preview](#opting-in-to-the-preview) below).
 After preview, this feature will be turned on by default for all tenants.